vokimon/markdown-customblocks/README.md

 The rest of the parameters are filled using values from the _head line_.

-- First, key values are assigned to function arguments directly by name
+- First, key values are assigned to function arguments directly by name with the key
-- Remaining function arguments are filled in order with keyless values
+- Also flags (explained below) are assigned by name
+- Values without key and matching no flag are assigned in order to the unassigned function arguments
 - Any keyword-only and positional-only parameters will receive only values from either key or keyless values
 - Remaining key and keyless values are assigned to the key (`**kwds`) and positional (`*args`) varidic arguments, if they are specified in the signature